-Every portion of the rocket must return to earth connected together, and at a velocity that presents no hazard.
-Any entry which has any structural part (including but not limited to an expended engine casing) fall to earth separately will be disqualified.
+Every portion of the rocket must return to earth safely and at a velocity that presents no hazard.
+An entry which has any heavy structural part or an expended motor casing separate from the rest and fall to earth without any form of recovery device will be disqualified.
+The rocket must be allowed to land at the end of flight without human intervention (catching) and the flight will be disqualified if there is such intervention.